ExtremeFLOW/neko-top/examples/rugby_verification/README.md

 This contains a way to evaluate an optimization problem, ie, all objective functions and constraints.
-Currently, we only use gradient descent algorithms using first order gradient information, so the key proceedures are
+Currently, we only use gradient descent algorithms using first order gradient information, so the key procedures are
 - `init` to initialize the type of optimization problem
-- `compute` this is to evalute all objective functions \f$F\f$ and constraints \f$C_i\f$
+- `compute` this is to evaluate all objective functions \f$F\f$ and constraints \f$C_i\f$
-- `compute_sensitivity` this is to evalute all the sensitivities
+- `compute_sensitivity` this is to evaluate all the sensitivities
 \f$\frac{\partial F}{\partial \rho}\f$, \f$\frac{\partial C_1}{\partial \rho}\f$,
 \f$\frac{\partial C_2}{\partial \rho}\f$ etc.
-- in princple only the `compute` is required. (eg, gradient free algorithms) or more may be required (eg, `compute_hessian`)
+- in principle only the `compute` is required. (eg, gradient free algorithms) or more may be required (eg, `compute_hessian`)

 Within a `problem` we also contain fluid and adjoint schemes as well as instance of the following classes.

-Currently we have only implemented a steady topologogy optimization case.
+Currently we have only implemented a steady topology optimization case.

 ### `objective_function`
 this could be either an objective function or a constraint.
-The key proceedures are
+The key procedures are
 - `init` allowing various source terms to be appended to the adjoint.
 - `compute` to compute the objective/constraint function value.
 - `compute_sensitivity` to compute the sensitivity of the objective/constraint